PostHog/handbook/docs/handbook/posthog-array.md

 # The PostHog Array

 The PostHog Array is our release newsletter and blog post, it serves 2 purposes
-- Updating the community that a new version has been released and what new features and functionaloty they can expect if they update.
+- Updating the community that a new version has been released and what new features and functionality they can expect if they update.
 - Updating the community on PostHog itself, what we have been doing, finding interesting as well as selecting favorite contributions from the community.

-This section of the Handbook will guide you through generate when PostHog is releasing a new version.
+This section of the Handbook will guide you through generating the PostHog Array when PostHog is releasing a new version.

 ## 1. What has happened since the last release?